The charity offers massage therapy to enhance the trust’s care for its patients and support for its staff.

 Radiotherapy out-patients

-Donate to massage therapy
+Donate towards complementary therapy

-It’s about the ‘Treat’ not the treatment.
+It’s about the ‘treat’ not the treatment.
 Putting the patient before their illness and bringing a smile when it is most needed.
 Every massage provided is free to the recipient.
 It costs the charity £25 to provide each therapy session which includes therapist’s time and oils.
 A £25 donation provides massage therapy for a patient, reducing stress and anxiety.